 The h1 must contain a good description of the page content using a key phrase chosen by the author – this is really important for search engine optimisation.

-Then, there may be an introductory paragraph, letting the user know what the article will tell them.
+Then, there may be an introductory paragraph that tells the user know what the article is about.

-That text might even then be divided using a heading 3 and sub-sectioned with a heading 4, depending on the content.
+Depending on the amount of content, text can be divided using a heading 3 and sub-sectioned with a heading 4.

-The content within each h2 section should be kept to about 200 words – this is good practice to help both the search engine and human keep track of the article.
+Each h2 section should be kept to about 200 words; that’s good practice for the search engine and the human to keep track of the article.

-When updating WordPress it would be useful for you to know how to create headings.
-Read on.
+When updating WordPress it would be useful for you to know how to create headings, so read on.

 How to set headings and paragraphs in WordPress